spaskalev/libpvl/README.md

 ## Licensing

 libpvl is licensed under the 0BSD license.
-See the LICENSE.md file in this directory.
+See the LICENSE.md file for details.

 ## Design

+### Abstract IO

 libpvl is designed to abstract domain code from IO handling.
 Domain code has access to a few functions (pvl_begin, pvl_mark, pvl_commit, pvl_rollback) that in turn call callbacks to handle the IO.
 This makes it easy to use different IO handlers without performing any changes on the domain code.
 The IO handlers can be anything from no-op or in-memory ones for testing, through regular file-based I/O or even over-the-network replication for high availability.
 Once the libpvl core is complete development will shift towards a set of IO handlers.

+### Ease of use

-libpvl is also designed to be developer-friendly through a small and well-defined API, defensive programming style and a comprehensive test suite.
+libpvl is designed to be developer-friendly through a small and well-defined API, a defensive programming style and a comprehensive test suite.
 It includes troubleshooting facilities to help developers find bugs and tune their applications.

 ## Usage